leangjia/blender_docs/manual/animation/keyframes/keying_sets.rst

 Paths
-   A collection of paths in a :ref:`List View <ui-list-view>` each with a *Data Path* to a property to add to the active Keying Set.
+   A collection of paths in a :ref:`List View <ui-list-view>` each with a *Data Path* to a property to add to the active keying set.

    Add ``+``
       Adds an empty path.

 Target ID-Block
-   Set the ID Type and the *Object IDs* Data Path for the property.
+   Set the ID Type and the *Object IDs* data path for the property.

 Data Path
    Set the rest of the Data Path for the property.